 The University of Mississippi has many financial aid programs to help exceptional and deserving students, and 76 percent of Ole Miss undergraduates receive some form of financial aid.
 These forms of financial aid can include academic and need-based scholarships, grants, student loans, and work-study programs.

 The Office of Financial Aid is located on the second floor of the Martindale Student Services Center, and representatives are always available and happy to help you through the process of finding and receiving financial aid to help pay for your costs of attendance.
 You will find advisors and graduate assistants on duty Monday through Friday from 8:00 a.m. to 5:00 p.m. at the express advising station in our lobby when you have questions or need assistance, and there is no appointment required if you wish to sit down with an advisor for an office visit during those hours.

 Start the process early and don’t miss out on opportunities available to you!
-For more information on an estimated Cost of Attendance, please click here.
+To get started, review the estimated Cost of Attendance.
 If you would like information regarding your personal Cost of Attendance, please view our Net Price Calculator.

 - The Office of Financial Aid is happy to assist you with finding financial aid to help pay for your costs of attendance.